Michael O'Donnell (Kansas politician): Illegal alcohol to minors allegation

-Alcohol in church school van
+Alcohol in the church school van

 In August 2017, allegations arose that O'Donnell took a school van from the Wichita-area Sunrise Christian Academy, to celebrate his 33rd birthday at a Kansas City Royals baseball game, over 200 miles away, where he was reportedly seen with 7 to 10 young men in the van.
 Earlier, the van had been photographed on August 5 in the stadium parking lot, containing whiskey and a case of beer.
-Despite the school's assertion that it had not authorized the use, and its denial of responsibility, and its policy against drinking alcohol, and its brief online expression of regret over the incident, the school's superintendent declined to acknowledge whether the van had been operated by O'Donnell (who also refused to comment on the incident).
+Despite the school's assertion that it had not authorized the use, its denial of responsibility, and its policy against drinking alcohol, and its brief online expression of regret over the incident, the school's superintendent declined to acknowledge whether the van had been operated by O'Donnell (who also refused to comment on the incident).
 O'Donnell's father (a pastor), and his mother (a teacher), were connected with the school – which O'Donnell had attended years earlier.